fralik/Easysync/README.markdown

 Found a bug?
 [Report it!](https://github.com/fralik/Easysync/issues)

 Have a suggestion or critical comment?
-I would like to [hear](https://github.com/fralik/Easysync/issues) it!
+Write me at fralik@gmail.com!

 Acknowledgement
 ===============